barrust/pyspellchecker/README.rst

 -------------------------------------------------------------------------------

 * `Peter Norvig <https://norvig.com/spell-correct.html>`__ blog post on setting up a simple spell checking algorithm

+* P. Lison and J. Tiedemann, 2016, OpenSubtitles2016: Extracting Large Parallel Corpora from Movie and TV Subtitles.
+In Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016)

 * `hermetdave's WordFrequency project <https://github.com/hermitdave/FrequencyWords>`__ for providing the basis for Non-English dictionaries